jonas-grgt/django-ajax-forms/docs/index.rst

 ######################
-django-ajax-form-mixin
+django-ajax-forms
 ######################

 This is a fairly simple application for performing ajax validation of forms created using Django's forms system.
 Currently it only works with jQuery.

 This is mostly a re-write of `django-ajax-validation  <https://github.com/alex/django-ajax-validation>`_.
 Which replaces the view by a mixin and some improved jQuery callback handling.

 Contents: